The Human Truth Foundation

 q=199.

 Liechtenstein does relatively well in ensuring human rights and freedom, compared to many other countries.
-Liechtenstein comes in the best 20 in supporting press freedom16.
-It does better than average in its nominal commitment to Human Rights17 (but low for Europe), commentary in Human Rights Watch reports18 (but low for Europe), freethought19 and in LGBT equality20 (but bad for Europe).
-But, things could still be better.
-Liechtenstein does worse than average for speed of uptake of HR treaties21 (one of the worst in Europe).
-Human Rights Watch has declared that Liechtenstein "has worked incredibly hard, beyond all expectations given its size and resources, to establish routes to combat mass genocide at the United Nations in circumstances where investigations are being blocked by countries such as Russia and China"22.
+Liechtenstein comes in the best 20 when it comes to supporting press freedom17.
+It does better than average in terms of its nominal commitment to Human Rights18, commentary in Human Rights Watch reports19 (but bad for Europe), freethought20 and in LGBT equality21 (but bad for Europe).
+But, there's bad news too.
+Liechtenstein does worse than average in terms of speed of uptake of HR treaties22 (one of the worst in Europe).
+Human Rights Watch has declared that Liechtenstein "has worked incredibly hard, beyond all expectations given its size and resources, to establish routes to combat mass genocide at the United Nations in circumstances where investigations are being blocked by countries such as Russia and China"23.

 For tables, charts and commentary, see: